kokohypesng-oss/Kokostore/replit.md

 ✅ Mobile-responsive design
 ✅ Quick actions for common tasks
 ✅ Professional greeting on mobile
-✅ Footer navigation for mobile
+✅ Footer navigation for mobile with exact icon design ✅ More options for extended features
-✅ More options for extended features
+✅ Tab-based navigation for products
+✅ Search functionality

 ### Key Differences
 - **Data Storage**: LocalStorage only (Bumpa uses cloud)